 How can you get the best deal when taking out an insurance policy?

 Take the time to weigh up the best policies for you on comparison sites.
 If you then wish to still stay with your current provider, then go back and try to barter with them to see if they will price match or at least get closer to other quotations you have received.

 Always check the small print for details of exactly what you are covered for.
 Examine your insurance certificate carefully when received to check everything has been included.

 The bottom line for the majority of companies is profit and profit alone.
 Yes there may be loyalty schemes and incentives on offer but if you examine them in detail then they often ultimately just benefit the company and the company alone.
 Existing customers almost always end up paying more than new ones so what’ the point in staying loyal to a particular brand if this is not recognised?

-Do you ever shop around for insurance?
+Do you shop around for insurance?
+What are your top tips for getting the best deal?
 Please let me know in the comments.

 There’s nothing quite as boring